mbasagoitia/colorado-airlift-outreach/public/content/pages/pilot-information.md

 Pilot will file a Mexican flight plan at flight plan office.
 Additionally, 30 minutes before departure, file Mexican APIS online if you have not arranged this through a service provider (highly recommended).

+* Upon landing, prior to exiting the aircraft, notify Mexico APIS through outside service provider or by emailing Excel spreadsheet to them.
+Confirm this requirement, as it is dynamic.

 {className="pi-subheading"}**MMML to KCXL**

+* Call US Customs/Border Patrol in Calexico (760-357-1208) and request permission to land before departing MMML.
+Update ETA if needed.
 * Contact Tower and depart MMML as you would any towered airport.
 * Immediately squawk code assigned by FSS the hour before, unless instructed to do so upon border crossing.
 Contact San Diego Radio airborne to activates your flight plan prior to crossing the border.
 * Land at KCXL as you would any other non-towered airport.